-From the highest peak in the Canadian Rockies to the golden grasslands of the South Okanagan, there’s no shortage of mountains to climb or parks to explore throughout Route 97.
+From the highest peak in the Canadian Rockies to the golden grasslands of the South Okanagan, there’s no shortage of mountains to climb or parks to explore around Route 97.

-Whether you’re an advanced hiker taking on the commanding peaks of Cathedral Provincial Park, or seeking the arresting beauty of Berg Lake Trail at Mount Robson Provincial Park, the options along Route 97 are limitless.
+Whether you’re an advanced hiker taking on the commanding peaks of Cathedral Provincial Park, or seeking the arresting beauty of Berg Lake Trail at Mount Robson Provincial Park, the road trip options from Route 97 are limitless.

 Insider Tip: The Kettle Valley Rail Trail (KVR) provides 600 km (373 mi) of connected pathways throughout the region.
 Once a comprehensive railroad system, the decommissioned tracks are now home to an extensive recreational trail.
 With a grade that never exceeds 2.2%, it’s ideal for cycling and hiking.

 What better way to relax after a ride than with a refreshing dip in the lake?
 Osoyoos Lake is one of the warmest freshwater lakes in Canada, with an average temperature of 24°C (75°F).